 Roger

-It spread after cartoonist Zunda Korokke posted it on Twitter.
+It spread after cartoonist Zunda Korokke posted it to Twitter.

 Oke/Okepi